percwg/perc-wg/double/draft-ietf-perc-double.md

   inner (end-to-end) and outer (hop-by-hop) algorithms.

-* Assign the key and salt values generated for the inner (end-to-end) algorithm to the first half of the key and salt for the double algorithm.
+* Assign the key and salt values generated for the inner (end-to-end) algorithm to the first half of the key and the first half of the salt for the double algorithm.

-* Assign the key and salt values for the outer (hop-by-hop) algorithm to the second half of the key and salt for the double algorithm.
+* Assign the key and salt values for the outer (hop-by-hop) algorithm to the second half of the key and second half of the salt for the double algorithm.
 The first half of the key is referred to as the inner key while the second half is referred to as the outer key.
 When a key is used by a cryptographic algorithm, the salt used is the part of the salt generated with that key.

+* the SSRC is the same for both the inner and out outer algorithms as it can not be changed.

+* The SEQ and ROC are tracked independently for the inner and outer algorithms.

 Obviously, if the Media Distributor is to be able to modify header fields but not decrypt the payload, then it must have cryptographic key for the outer algorithm, but not the inner (end-to-end) algorithm.
 This